AlexanderGTumanov/SymbExpand/README.md

 * ``SimplifySymbol[expr]``: Simplifies the arguments of all tensor products within expr using symbol simplification rules (``RulesSymbol``).
 It then collects and simplifies all prefactors.
 * ``MultiplySymbol[expr]``: Merges products of symbols and ``\[ScriptCapitalR]`` functions in each term of expr according to symbol multiplication rules.
 * ``Convert[expr]`` returns the symbol of a polylogarithmic function.
 * ``ParallelConvert[expr]`` returns the symbol of a polylogarithmic function.
-This function uses parallel avaluation to spped up the calculation.
+This function uses parallel avaluation to speed up the calculation.

 [^1]: Up to transcendental constatnts.